cjnaz/xbsjsonedit/README.md

 The output format is "pretty printed" json for readability, and is accepted by the xBrowserSync app Restore function via copy/paste.
-Note: xBrowserSync will allow you to restore to (blast) your current syncID, so you may want to Disable Sync, then create a new sync before restoring the modified bookmarks.
+Note: xBrowserSync will allow you to restore to (blast) your current syncID, so you may want to Disable Sync, then create a new sync before restoring the modified bookmarks. **NOTE** that tags are not restored if sync is disabled.
+To recover, simply enable sync and do another restore.

 ## Known issues:
-- This code was developed on Python 2.7.10 on Windows, and exercised on Linux.
-It is known broken on Python 3.
+- This code only works with Python 3.
+Development and testing was done on Linux with Python 3.7.3.
-- The xBrowserSync Backup function appears to dump out Latin-1 encoding, not UTF-8.
-The Write command from this tool outputs UTF-8, which seems to Restore without error in xBrowserSync, but effectively garbages up the bookmark title text for non-ASCII bookmarks.